 Make sure to buy a size up from the baby’s age since kids grow so quickly in those stages.
 Also, choose attire that is seasonally appropriate so the child can enjoy it right away and to ensure it will fit when it’s time to wear it.
 So, no bathing suit in November (unless the family is headed away somewhere tropical on vacation) nor a thick winter jacket in the middle of June.

 Items for the Nursery or Bedroom

-There are plenty of items you can get to spruce up the nursery or a toddler’s bedroom, whether you know what the theme or colour scheme is or not.
+There are plenty of gifts for babies and toddlers that you can get to spruce up the nursery or a toddler’s bedroom, whether you know what the theme or colour scheme is or not.

 Consider a cool night light that can add soft lighting to the room.
 Some can even projects images of stars on the ceiling to help a young toddler who’s afraid of the dark feel more comfortable getting to sleep.
 Others double as music players to soothe a baby to sleep with a soft lullaby.
 These can be fun during play time as well, especially those that project figures like unicorns, shapes, and flowers.

 Or, shake things up with a new baby mobile that will excite a child with a new set of colours and figures to help lull them to sleep and mesmerize them with the turning motion and/or sounds and music.
 Choose from barnyard animals, bunnies, birds, and more.
 With multiple colours in each, they’re bound to match with any nursery décor.